-It should be noted that the Tablelands Local Disaster Management Group (LDMG)) and the Yungaburra & Surrounds Plan may be at differing levels of the activation process.
-The move to different activation levels is guided by the specifics of each event.
+It should be noted that the Tablelands Local Disaster Coordination Centre (LDCC) and <Insert Community Name>may be at differing levels of the activation process.
+The move to different activation levels are guided by the specifics of each event.
 It is vital that communication with the Tablelands LDCC is maintained in relation to activation status to ensure the safety of Community Disaster Team members.

-ALERT: A heightened level of vigilance due to the awareness of a hazard that has the potential to affect the local area.
+ALERT: A heightened level of vigilance due to the Awareness of a hazard that has the potential to affect the local government area.

 LEAN FORWARD: Operational state prior to 'stand up' characterised by a heightened level of situational awareness and a state of operational readiness.
-There is the likelihood that the hazard may affect the community and there is a need for public awareness.
+There is the likelihood that threat may affect the community and there is a need for public awareness.

-STAND-UP: Hazard impact is imminent and the community will be or has already been impacted.
-The response requires coordination and will be done through the Tablelands LDMG.
+STAND-UP: Threat is imminent and the community will be or has been impacted.
+The response requires coordination and will be done through the Tablelands LDCC.

-NOTE: In the event of a cyclone, Community Disaster Team members are not expected to action any items or move to STAND UP phase until the event has passed and it has been deemed safe to do so by the LDMG.
-If Yungaburra & Surrounds Community members have been affected, coordinate local information on impacts and as best able, pass that information to the Tablelands Local Disaster Coordination Centre and / or local residents.
+NOTE: In the event of a cyclone, Community Disaster Team members are not expected to action any items or move to STAND UP phase until the event has passed and it has been deemed safe to do so by the LDCC or the Community Disaster Team Coordinator.
+If <Insert Community Name> Community members have been affected, coordinate local information on impacts and as best able, pass that information to the Tablelands Local Disaster Coordination Centre and / or local residents.